 Sedation dentistry sounds like a simple-enough idea — sedating a patient to help relieve him or her of any anxiety caused by the visit.
 But the field can actually be very complex.
 There are many levels of sedation and types of anesthesia, and picking the best option, as well as figuring out a safe dosage, is a job that requires the skills of a certified professional.

-In general, there are four levels of sedation that a dentist could bring you to during a visit:
+In general, there are three levels of sedation that a dentist could bring you to during a visit: